 This story in the series brought even the most vicious critics back to anticipation of episode VIII, which was expected to be completely different from anything we had seen so far.
 And it really was, but in a rather unpleasant way.
 All the anticipation and tension that Abrams had built up in the previous episode was destroyed in a rather stupid way.
 Luke Skywalker was reduced to a ghastly uncle, Leia to a minor character, Finn was struck by an unnecessary romance, Snow was killed without even getting to know him, half the movie was just a side quest, with no meaning or positive effect.
 And the protagonist Ray was left without any Jedi descent.
 She was said to be just another force user.
 In the Skywalker series, a Jedi without Origin, was a real shock to everyone.
 The only good thing about this movie was the effect when the main resistance ship crashed into the destroyer.

-It turned out to be an extremely pleasant surprise.
+It turned out to be a pleasant surprise.
+A full on fiasco as well, but at least it delivered something.
 The last episode of the series, at least for the time being, tried to weave in itself all the adjustments to the previous one.
 It tried to make sense of even the strangest directorial decisions of episode VIII.
-Unfortunately, it couldn't do it completely.
+Unfortunately, it couldn’t do it completely.
 And because of this, the action is quite fast-paced and even confusing at times.
 However, I still claim that Episode IX is a pleasant surprise.
 We got a character growth that was missing in the previous episode.
 There were no side-quests, the annoying characters were left in the background, Luke finally received the well-deserved respect, albeit briefly, and the force was revealed to its full potential.

 In Episode IX, we got one transformed Sith and one Gray Jedi.
 Finally, Rey was given a background characterizing Skywalker’s history, making her the first Gray Jedi in this saga.
 She commands both Sith and Jedi skills.
 She believes that neither side is completely right, and though the Jedi stand behind her, it is because they recognize her as their heir.
 On the other hand, the growth of Kylo Ren shows that no one is truly lost.
 The light is always ready to receive its most deluded sons.
 Indeed, the dynamic between the last two force users is great.
 Evert time when the two are together, there is no tension between them.

-Also, we finally got a worthy villain.
-As shown in the trailers, Palpatine is coming back stronger than ever.
-And the way they explain this phenomenon is good enough.
-More can always be requested.
-But unfortunately, episode VII, which had to explain and prepare the scene, was a failure.
-And because of it, we couldn't get the qualitative preparation for the epic clash, in episode IX.
+With all that said, I must address the issues.
+First, the villain.
+As shown in the trailers, Palpatine came back stronger than ever.
+And the way they explain this phenomenon was lazy and stupid.
+As episode VII, had to prepare us for a big bad dude, it never delivered and Abrams had to think of something.
+And because of all that, we couldn’t get the qualitative preparation for an epic clash, in episode IX.
 However, there is no going back.
-That is why I acknowledge Abrams' attempt to identify the events of the previous episode as successful.
-Despite, the sense of a hole in the story between Episode VIII and Episode IX, it could have been worse.
+I want to acknowledge Abrams’ attempt to make this episode at least exciting, if nothing else.
+Given the hole in the story between Episode VIII and Episode IX, it could have been a lot worse.
 Yes, there are the usual clichés that storm troopers cannot hit a stationary target if it hits them in the head, but that is part of the magic of Star Wars.

-Yes, there are problems and there are still things that lag in the background, but JJ Abrams can't handle everything.
-Despite the turbo speed at which the action unfolded, there were still slow moments where the tempo was lost.
+Another problem is the extremely fast pace.
+The movie is galloping through the story, not giving even a moment for the viewer to think.
 Still, I liked the movie.
 Episode IX exceeded my expectations.
 The epic and grand scene on which the action unfolds is unique.
 JJ Abrams once again proved himself a visual virtuoso.
 The battles are epic in size, and the choreography is great.
-I recommend the movie to all fans of the series.
-As the finale of the saga, episode IX proved itself worthy.
+I recommend the movie to all fans of Sci-Fi, but OG SW fans will be disappointed.
+As the finale of the saga, episode IX did give it a closure.
 We are yet to see new content from the universe, in the face of individual stories and series.
-But at least for now, Rey Skywalker has proven herself a worthy Jedi heir.
+But at least for now, Rey “Skywalker” has taken the mantle of Jedi.
 Have a nice Christmas and Happy New Year and may the force be with you!